Ashesi-Org/Kente-Krafters/README.md

 ## Customizable Graduation Stoles

-Kente Hub allows clients to personalize their graduation stoles with popular designs, school or company logos, and their own names.
+Woven Web App allows clients to personalize their graduation stoles with popular designs, school or company logos, and their own names.
 It also integrates seamless online payment processing for a secure transaction process.

 ## Customizable Kente Pattern Colors

-The Woven App empowers users to personalize their Kente fabric by leveraging advanced Machine Learning technology.
+Woven Web App empowers users to personalize their Kente fabric by leveraging advanced Machine Learning technology.
 Users can customize colours to create a truly unique and personalized piece.

 ## Online Kente Fabric Marketplace

-Kente Hub hosts an extensive catalogue of Kente fabrics, which allows clients to browse and select fabrics that align with their preferences easily.
+Woven Web App hosts an extensive catalogue of Kente fabrics, which allows clients to browse and select fabrics that align with their preferences easily.
 The platform also offers streamlined payments, making it easy for clients to purchase Kente fabrics online.

 ## Tools

-Kente Hub is built using the following tools:
+Woven Web App is built using the following tools:

 -   React
 -   Express